 At the turn of the 21st century the Common Threads Quilt Guild began a project called The Storybook Quilts under the leadership of Pat Gandt.
 The quilts were sewn with love by members of the guild with the goal of supporting literacy and fostering interest in the needle arts.
 The guild drew inspiration from children’s books that used quilts or coverlets as an integral part of their stories.

 The MFA welcomes back one of Boston’s most celebrated signs of spring, the annual Art in Bloom festival of flowers.
-Now in its 40th year, Art in Bloom blossoms with art-inspired floral arrangements hand-crafted by New England garden clubs and acclaimed professional designers.
+For more than 40 years, Art in Bloom blossoms with art-inspired floral arrangements hand-crafted by New England garden clubs and acclaimed professional designers.
 Inspired by artworks from Ancient Egyptian to Contemporary, this year’s 51 arrangements are located throughout the Museum’s galleries.

 If you've never thought of frogs as beautiful, MOS new temporary exhibition will change your mind.
 Enjoy an eye-popping adventure and get to know some of the most colorful-and vocal-organisms on the planet.
 With more than a dozen species from around the world and engagng hands-on activities, you may even want to make repeat visits.